mootools/mootools-core/Docs/Browser/Browser.md

 * Browser.Platform.ios - (*boolean*) True if the platform is iOS.
 * Browser.Platform.android - (*boolean*) True if the platform is Android
 * Browser.Platform.webos - (*boolean*) True if the platform is WebOS
-* Browser.Platform.other - (*boolean*) True if the platform is neither Mac, Windows, Linux, Android, WebOS nor iPod.
+* Browser.Platform.other - (*boolean*) True if the platform is neither Mac, Windows, Linux, Android, WebOS nor iOS.
 * Browser.Platform.name - (*string*) The name of the platform.

 ### Plugins: